 The final rule that I considered important in time management was to know the signs that my current time management needed revision.
 The telltale sign that I was waning from my time management plan was when my desk had become unorganized.
 I considered myself to be compulsively organized at work, and there was always a right place for everything.
 When I notice my desk had become cluttered I knew I needed to take a moment, step back, and reconsider my action plan.

-I call Elizabeth my secret weapon in the blogosphere.
+I call Elizabeth my one of my secret weapons in the blogosphere.
 She helps me find and squeeze that extra time I need to keep my blog running well.
-When you have a moment check out her website.
-Who knows she might be able to help you too.

 The blogging life continues…